Wicked (2024 film): Mattel dolls

-In November 2024, the doll box and the manual for many dolls in the Wicked line were found to contain links to the website of the adult film studio Wicked Pictures (www.wicked.com) instead of the movie's own website (www.wickedmovie.com).
+In November 2024, the boxes and instruction sheets for many dolls were found to contain links to the website of the adult film studio Wicked Pictures (wicked.com) instead of Wickeds official website (wickedmovie.com).
 Mattel apologized for the error, and asked parents who had bought products with the incorrect website to destroy the packaging.
-In December 2024, Mattel was sued by a mother in North Carolina, citing the emotional distress that she and her daughter had suffered due to the error.
+In December 2024, Mattel was sued by a mother in South Carolina, citing the emotional distress that she and her daughter had suffered due to the error.
+Consequently, Mattel issued a statement to some media outlets, indicating that the dolls had returned for sale with correct packaging and that "the previous misprint on the packaging in no way impacts the value or play experience provided by the product itself in the limited number of units sold before the correction."